owid/co2-data/README.md

 ## Changelog

+- 2024-04-10:
+  - Updated dataset and codebook to use the latest version of the data on National contributions to climate change (Jones et al. (2024)).
 - 2023-12-28:
   - Enhanced codebook (improved descriptions, added units, updated sources).
   - Updated primary energy consumption (to update metadata, nothing has changed in the data).